Rising Gas and Food Prices Drive Financial Strain for Americans

 Key Facts

-- Americans are experiencing financial stress due to persistent inflation and high debt levels.
+- Many Americans report ongoing financial stress due to inflation and high debt, according to nonprofit organizations.

-- Americans are now paying 20% more for food than four years ago, and gas prices have contributed to a nearly 1% inflation rise this month.
+- Americans are now paying 20% more for food than four years ago, according to CBS News.

 What Happened